Childhood Cancer Awareness Month

 Rhabdomyosarcoma: This is a soft tissue sarcoma that affects the cells in the body that would turn into skeletal muscle.

 Neuroblastoma: Neuroblastoma can start in utero in a developing baby, and a diagnosis is usually made in infants or young children.
 Generally, the tumor is noticed due to abdominal swelling.

 Wilms tumor: known as nephroblastoma, starts in the kidneys (generally just one kidney) and generally presents with swelling in the abdomen.
 It is typically diagnosed between ages of 3-4.

 How You Can Help the Fight Against Childhood Cancer

 Survival rates for childhood cancer have improved due to new research and clinical methods.
 In order for this number to continue to improve, hospitals, charities, and the families battling childhood cancer need our help.

-Below, you will find a list of different organizations that are helping against the fight of each of these illnesses.
-If you want to join in the fight against childhood cancer, want to get involved, or donate, read below to find out how you can help.
+Below, you will find a list of different organizations that are helping combat childhood cancers.
+If you want to get involved in the fight against childhood cancer or donate to the cause, read below to find out how you can help.

 Childhood Leukemia Foundation: This foundation allows you to become a part of their Circle of Smile’s Monthly Donor Club where you can donate an iPad to a child fighting childhood Leukemia.

-The Pediatric Brain Tumor Foundation: This organization is always asking for volunteers, donations, or anyone who wants to get involved in hosting a fundraiser to help the fight against childhood brain cancer.
+The Pediatric Brain Tumor Foundation: This organization is always looking for volunteers, donations, or anyone who wants to get involved in hosting a fundraiser to help the fight against childhood brain cancer.